Article

 Trout fishing requires daily fishing tags in trout parks or a trout permit for waters outside of trout parks.
 Learn more at Missouri Department of Conservation’s website.

-A daily fishing permit for residents and non-residents is $8.
-Trout permits for residents and non-residents are $10 or $5 for youth.
-For more information about permits, including lifetime permits and military reduced cost permits, visit Missouri Department of Conservation’s website.
+For more information about permits, including lifetime permits and military reduced cost permits and to purchase a license, visit Missouri Department of Conservation’s website.

 Bass, catfish, crappie and trout are some of the most sought-after fish in Missouri.
 For a full list of fish species in Missouri lakes, rivers and ponds, visit the Missouri Department of Conservation website.